BMB-STAT/BMB-STAT5/chapter1.md

 xp: 50
 ```

-In the emodule you have learned that we can use an analysis of variance (ANOVA) to compare several groups to see if at least one of them come from a different population.

-To run an ANOVA analysis similarly to t-test the following assumptions need to be satisfied:

-- Data needs to be normally distributed
-- Data should be from independent observations, which means that there is no relationship between the observations in each group or between the groups themselves.
-- Equal variances between groups (Homogeneity of variances, Homoscedasticity)

-Let’s look at an example.

-Look at the table again.
+Look at the results table again.
 The third column is the Sum of Squares (SS) that quantifies the variability between the groups of interest and within groups of interest in separate rows.

 From the pre-session we know that the ANOVA uses these two different sum of squares, the SSW and SSB, to calculate the variance of between and within groups.